 The process is easy to follow and you can have a new necklace, bracelet, or whatever other jewelry piece you like that uses beads in minutes.
 This is one of those easy crafts for adults you’re going to get try and won’t want to stop.
-Honestly it’s also an easy craft for kids to try as well.
+Honestly it’s also an easy craft for kids or craft for teens to try as well.
 Trust me on this!

 Paper Bead Making

 Once you try this fun paper jewelry project, you’ll be hooked!
 Before we dive in, let’s answer a few frequently asked questions.
 If you’re new to this, you’ll want to read on.
 If you’re interested in the how-to, scroll down!

 It’s exactly what it sounds like – a bead made of paper!
 My first thought was, okay are these real beads?
 What happens if you want to make a bracelet or necklace?